Cheapest electricity tariff in the UK with a smart meter

 Compare smart meter electricity tariffs (whole of market)

 Use the quote form to see estimated monthly cost for smart-compatible tariffs for your home.
-We’ll show options based on your postcode, meter type and payment preference — and flag key features like fixed vs variable, exit fees and time-of-use windows.
+We will show options based on your postcode, meter type and payment preference — and flag key features like fixed vs variable, exit fees and time-of-use windows, all benchmarked against the new July 2026 cap.

-Tip: If you don’t know your annual usage (kWh), check a recent bill or your in-home display/app.
-If you’re unsure, you can still compare — but the “cheapest” result may change once your real usage is used.
+Tip: If you do not know your annual usage (kWh), check a recent bill or your in-home display/app.
+If you are unsure, you can still compare — but the cheapest result may change once your real usage is used.

 - Postcode